Price & Buyer Guide · 2026

 How much does an apartment in Dubai cost in 2026?

 In 2026 a Dubai apartment typically costs between AED 1.7M and AED 2.6M (about USD 465,000–710,000).
 Studios start near AED 550,000 (USD 150,000), one-bedrooms run AED 0.9M–1.5M, and two-bedrooms AED 1.4M–2.5M.
-The city average is roughly AED 1,759 per sqft, up around 12% year on year.
+Recorded DLD sales in H1 2026 put the median at AED 1,725 per sqft for apartments and AED 1,786 for villas; asking prices average roughly AED 1,759, up around 12% year on year.
 Price depends mostly on area and whether the unit is ready or off-plan.

 Can foreigners buy property in Dubai?
 Can Russians buy?